chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 .. tip::

-    You may want to save the path to your ``scratch`` folder in the cluster in an environment variable on your local computer so that you don't have to type the long expression every time you copy files there.
+    You may want to save the path to your ``scratch`` folder in the cluster in an environment variable on your local computer so that you do not have to type the long expression every time you copy files there.
 You may do so by adding the following line to your ``~/.bashrc`` file (or any equivalent file) and sourcing the file:

     .. code-block:: text